 المستغفري في طب النبي ( صلى الله عليه وآله ) : قال : قال : إن إبليس يخطب شياطينه فيقول : عليكم باللحم والمسكر والنساء ، فإني لاأجد جماع الشر إلا فيها

-The Prophet (sawa) said: Indeed Iblīs preaches to his devils, and says: Depend upon meat, intoxicants, and women – for I do not find the collection of evil except in them.
+The Prophet (sawa) said: Indeed Iblīs preaches to his devils, and says: upon you is meat, intoxicants, and women – for I do not find the collection of evil except in them.

 Aside from these two narrations having extremely dubious contents, they are also weak in chain.
 More importantly, they go against the plethora of narrations which clearly oppose these few narrations.
 For example: